dart-lightning/lndart.cln/packages/cln_common/README.md

 ### How to create a valid JSON RPC 2.0

-If you need to send you a JSON RPC 2.0 PRC 2.0 request or response you cann use the following class
+If you need to send you a JSON RPC 2.0 PRC 2.0 request or response you can use the following class

 ```dart
 import "package:cln_common/cln_common.dart";